 - Disable map zoom on scroll – select to disable zooming.

 - To adjust the appearance of the map, add CSS classes to the rendering.
-In the Styling section, select the style(s) you want, click the right arrow, and then click OK.
+In the Styling section, select the style(s) you want.

 - To manage the view, the POIs, and the size of the map, on the Map toolbar, click Edit component map item and edit the relevant fields.
 For example, to display a satellite view of the map and have all POIs visible: